inery-blockchain/inery-testnet-faucet-tasks/yayang12/README.md

-# EOSIO API Wrapper
+# EOSIO Smart Contract Script

-This script is a simple wrapper for the EOSIO API using the `ineryjs` library.
-It allows for the creation and destruction of transactions on the EOSIO blockchain.
+This script is written in JavaScript and utilizes the inery.js library to interact with the EOSIO blockchain.
+It includes two main functions: `CreateTransaction` and `DestroyTransaction`.

+## CreateTransaction

+The `CreateTransaction` function allows the user to create a new transaction on the EOSIO blockchain with a given ID, user, and data.
+The transaction is broadcasted and signed with the provided private key.

+## DestroyTransaction

+The `DestroyTransaction` function allows the user to destroy a previously created transaction on the EOSIO blockchain by its ID.
+The transaction is broadcasted and signed with the provided private key.

+## PushTransaction

+The `PushTransaction` function allows the user to create and then destroy a transaction on the EOSIO blockchain in one step.
+It takes in three parameters - DataId, user, and data.

-## Dependencies
+## Prerequisites

-- `dotenv` for loading environment variables
+- Node.js and npm should be installed

+- EOSIO Private key

+- EOSIO Account name

-- `ineryjs` for interacting with the EOSIO API
+- URL to the EOSIO endpoint

 ## Usage

-The script exports two functions:

-- `CreateTransaction(id, user, data)`: creates a new transaction on the blockchain with the given `id`, `user`, and `data`

-- `DestroyTrancsaction(id)`: destroys the transaction with the given `id`

-It also exports a `PushTransaction(DataId, user, data)` function that calls CreateTransaction and DestroyTrancsaction sequentially.

-## Environment Variables

-- `PRIVATE_KEY`: the private key used to sign the transactions

-- `url` is the endpoint of the EOSIO API

-## Example

-This will create a transaction with id 1020, user `account` and data "test push transaction by yayang12" and then destroy it.

-This will create a transaction with id 1020, user `account` and data "test push transaction by yayang12" and then destroy it.

-This `README.md` file provides a brief overview of what the code does, the dependencies it requires and how to use it.
-It also notes that the script is a simple example and not intended for production use without further modification and testing.

-It also describes the environment variables that should be set before using the script, in this case the private key and the endpoint of the EOSIO API.
+1. Clone the repository to your local machine

+2. Run `npm install` to install the required dependencies

+3. Create a .env file and add your EOSIO private key as `PRIVATE_KEY`

+4. Update the URL and account name in the script

+5. Run the script with `node script.js`